-Since winning the Danish Radio P2 Chamber Music Competition in 2004, the quartet has been in great demand throughout Denmark and in October 2013 it will present the seventh annual DSQ-Musifest, a three-day festival held in Copenhagen that brings together musical friends the quartet has met on its travels.
-Outside of its homeland the quartet will perform in the UK, Spain, Germany, Northern Ireland, Australia, Norway and Poland during the 2013-14 season.
+Since winning the Danish Radio P2 Chamber Music Competition in 2004, the quartet has been greatly desired throughout Denmark and in November 2014 it will present the eighth annual DSQ-Festival, a four-day festival held in Copenhagen that brings together musical friends the quartet has met on its travels.
 In 2009 the Danish String Quartet won First Prize in the 11th London International String Quartet Competition, as well as four additional prizes from the same jury.
 This competition is now called the Wigmore Hall International String Quartet Competition and the Danish String Quartet has performed at the famed hall on several occasions.
-It will return to Wigmore Hall in April 2014 to perform a program of Beethoven and Haydn.
+It returned to Wigmore Hall in April 2014 to perform a program of Beethoven and Haydn.

 The Danish String Quartet was awarded First Prize in the Vagn Holmboe String Quartet Competition and the Charles Hennen International Chamber Music Competition in Holland and the Audience Prize in the Trondheim International String Quartet Competition in 2005.
 The Danish String Quartet was awarded the 2010 NORDMETALL-Ensemble Prize at the Mecklenburg-Vorpommern Festival in Germany and, in 2011, received the prestigious Carl Nielsen Prize.

 In 2006, the Danish String Quartet was Danish Radio’s Artist-in-Residence, giving them the opportunity to record all of Carl Nielsen's string quartets in the Danish Radio Concert Hall, subsequently released to critical acclaim on the Dacapo label in 2007 and 2008.
 The New York Times review said “These Danish players have excelled in performances of works by Brahms, Mozart and Bartok in New York in recent years.
 But they play Nielsen’s quartets as if they owned them.”
 In 2012 the Danish String Quartet released an equally-acclaimed recording of Haydn and Brahms quartets on the German AVI-music label.
-Said Anthony Tommasini of the New York Times: “What makes the performance special is the maturity and calm of the playing, even during virtuosic passages that whisk by.
+Anthony Tommasini of the New York Times said: “What makes the performance special is the maturity and calm of the playing, even during virtuosic passages that whisk by.
 This is music making of wonderful ease and naturalness...”
-It recently recorded works by Brahms and Fuchs with award-winning clarinettist Sebastian Manz at the Bayerische Rundfunk in Munich to be released by AVI-music in early 2014.
-The quartet’s love of Scandinavian music has been captured in a recording of folk music that it will release on its own label in Spring 2014.
+It recorded works by Brahms and Fuchs with award-winning clarinettist Sebastian Manz at the Bayerische Rundfunk in Munich released by AVI-music in 2014 and recently signed with ECM Records for future recording projects.

 Violinists Frederik Øland and Rune Tonsgaard Sørensen and violist Asbjørn Nørgaard met as children at a music summer camp where they played both football and music together, eventually making the transition into a serious string quartet in their teens and studying at Copenhagen’s Royal Academy of Music.
 In 2008 the three Danes were joined by Norwegian cellist Fredrik Schøyen Sjölin.
 The Danish String Quartet was primarily taught and mentored by Professor Tim Frederiksen and has participated in master classes with the Tokyo and Emerson String Quartets, Alasdair Tait, Paul Katz, Hugh Maguire, Levon Chilingirian and Gábor Takács-Nagy. www.danishquartet.com